MI-12/Comparison-of-AI-Semantic-features-and-radiomics-features/README.md

-# Comparison of AI Semantic features and radiomics features for_COVID-19 classification
+# Comparison of AI Semantic features and radiomics features for COVID-19 differentiation
-### The source code of BigBiGAN training for semantic feature extreaction and radiomics feature extraction.
+### The source code of BigBiGAN training for semantic feature extreaction, and radiomics feature extraction, and linear classifier and Lasso classifier used in the study.

-### In order to achieve reproducibility, please execute the following code in the order mentioned in the paper.
+### To ensure reproducibility, please execute the following code in the order mentioned in the paper.

-* Detailed instruction of using the code is as follows.
+* Detailed instruction (by the order) of using the code is as follows.

-* BigBiGAN_Learning: Training of the BigBiGAN for sementic feature extraction.
+* 1. BigBiGAN_Learning: Training of the BigBiGAN framework for 120-dimensional AI sementic features extraction.

-* LinearClassifier.R: Classification based on the features extracted by the BigBiGAN.
+* 2. Pyradiomics for 120-dimensional radiomics features extraction.

+* 3. Classifiers: The execution code of linear classifier and Lasso classifier.
+The output are the ROC curves and the prediction accuracy obtained by each classifier on your datasets.